The Cartographer's Daughter · Chapter 70

 Keep reading

-Chapter 71: The Paired Carriers
+Chapter 71: The Girl Without a Landing

 The next chapter is ready, but Sighing will wait here until you choose to continue.
 Turn autoplay on if you want a hands-free countdown at the end of future chapters.